North Dakota: Settlement and statehood

-20th and 21st centuries
+20th century

 Unrest among wheat farmers, especially among Norwegian immigrants, led to a populist political movement centered in the Non Partisan League ("NPL") around the time of World War I. The NPL ran candidates on the Republican ticket (but merged into the Democratic Party after World War II).
 It tried to insulate North Dakota from the power of out-of-state banks and corporations.

 In addition to founding the state-owned Bank of North Dakota and North Dakota Mill and Elevator (both still in existence), the NPL established a state-owned railroad line (later sold to the Soo Line Railroad).
 Anti-corporate laws virtually prohibited a corporation or bank from owning title to land zoned as farmland.
 These laws, still in force today, after having been upheld by state and federal courts, make it almost impossible to foreclose on farmland, as even after foreclosure, the property title cannot be held by a bank or mortgage company.
 Furthermore, the Bank of North Dakota, having powers similar to a Federal Reserve branch bank, exercised its power to limit the issuance of subprime mortgages and their collateralization in the form of derivative instruments, and so prevented a collapse of housing prices within the state in the wake of 2008's financial crisis.

 The original North Dakota State Capitol in Bismarck burned to the ground on December 28, 1930.
 It was replaced by a limestone-faced art-deco skyscraper that still stands today.
 A round of federal investment and construction projects began in the 1950s, including the Garrison Dam and the Minot and Grand Forks Air Force bases.

 Western North Dakota saw a boom in oil exploration in the late 1970s and early 1980s, as rising petroleum prices made development profitable.
 This boom came to an end after petroleum prices declined.

+21st century

-In recent years, the state has had lower rates of unemployment than the national average, and increased job and population growth.
+In 2010, the state had lower rates of unemployment than the national average, and increased job and population growth.
 Much of the growth has been based on development of the Bakken oil fields in the western part of the state.
 Estimates as to the remaining amount of oil in the area vary, with some estimating over 100 years' worth.

 For decades, North Dakota's annual murder and violent crime rates were regularly the lowest in the United States.
 In recent years, however, while still below the national average, crime has risen sharply.
 In 2016, the violent crime rate was three times higher than in 2004, with the rise occurring mostly in the late 2000s, coinciding with the oil boom era.
 This happened at a time when the national violent crime rate declined slightly.
 Workers in the oil boom towns have been blamed for much of the increase.